cissna/gite/README.md

     if len(git_commands) == 0:
         Ask the question to the user, return their response.
 Loop until they actually respond (no accidentally hitting enter)

-    # at this point, we assume formatted_string is terminal commands to be executed:
+    # at this point, we assume git_commands are the terminal commands to be executed:
     explanation_text = singular_to_plural("Gite wants to run this command to gather information:")

     # we sort of doubt the user will edit these commands, but give them the option